Sylius/Sylius/UPGRADE-1.13.md

 1. Due to optimizations of the Order's grid the `Sylius\Component\Core\Repository\OrderRepositoryInterface::createSearchListQueryBuilder` method bas been deprecated and replaced by `Sylius\Component\Core\Repository\OrderRepositoryInterface::createCriteriaAwareSearchListQueryBuilder`.
    Also `Sylius\Component\Core\Repository\OrderRepositoryInterface::createByCustomerIdQueryBuilder` has been deprecated and replaced by `Sylius\Component\Core\Repository\OrderRepositoryInterface::createByCustomerIdCriteriaAwareQueryBuilder` for the same reason.
 Both changes affect
    `sylius_admin_order` and `sylius_admin_customer_order` grids configuration.

+1. We have explicitly added relationships between product and reviews and between product and attributes in XML mappings.
+   Because of that, the subscribers `Sylius\Bundle\AttributeBundle\Doctrine\ORM\Subscriber\LoadMetadataSubscriber` and `Sylius\Bundle\ReviewBundle\Doctrine\ORM\Subscriber\LoadMetadataSubscriber` have changed so that it does not add a relationship if one already exists.
+If you have overwritten or decorated it, there may be a need to update it.